 Professional Development of staff

-Link to video on YouTube - Working Groups: Meeting Learner's Needs through the Curriculum.
+Working Groups video: Meeting Learner's Needs through the Curriculum

 The implementation of the 'Growth Mindset'